Sheep: Folklore and literature

 Sheep have had a strong presence in many cultures, especially in areas where they form the most common type of livestock.
 In the English language, to call someone a sheep or ovine may allude that they are timid and easily led.
-In contradiction to this image, male sheep are often used as symbols of virility and power; the logos of the Los Angeles Rams football team and the Dodge Ram pickup truck allude to males of the bighorn sheep, Ovis canadensis.

 Counting sheep is popularly said to be an aid to sleep, and some ancient systems of counting sheep persist today.
 Sheep also enter in colloquial sayings and idiom frequently with such phrases as "black sheep".
 To call an individual a black sheep implies that they are an odd or disreputable member of a group.
 This usage derives from the recessive trait that causes an occasional black lamb to be born into an entirely white flock.
 These black sheep were considered undesirable by shepherds, as black wool is not as commercially viable as white wool.
-Citizens who accept overbearing governments have been referred to by the Portmanteau neologism of sheeple.
-Somewhat differently, the adjective "sheepish" is also used to describe embarrassment.
+The adjective "sheepish" can be used to describe embarrassment.

 In British heraldry, sheep appear in the form of rams, sheep proper and lambs.
 These are distinguished by the ram being depicted with horns and a tail, the sheep with neither and the lamb with its tail only.
 A further variant of the lamb, termed the Paschal lamb, is depicted as carrying a Christian cross and with a halo over its head.
 Rams' heads, portrayed without a neck and facing the viewer, are also found in British armories.
 The fleece, depicted as an entire sheepskin carried by a ring around its midsection, originally became known through its use in the arms of the Order of the Golden Fleece and was later adopted by towns and individuals with connections to the wool industry.
 In Australian English slang, "on the sheep's back" is a phrase used to allude to wool as the source of Australia’s national prosperity.

-Sheep are key symbols in fables and nursery rhymes like The Wolf in Sheep's Clothing, Little Bo Peep, Baa, Baa, Black Sheep, and Mary Had a Little Lamb; novels such as George Orwell's Animal Farm and Haruki Murakami's A Wild Sheep Chase; songs such as Bach's Sheep may safely graze (Schafe können sicher weiden) and Pink Floyd's "Sheep", and poems like William Blake's "The Lamb".
+Sheep are symbols in fables and nursery rhymes like The Wolf in Sheep's Clothing, Little Bo Peep, Baa, Baa, Black Sheep, and Mary Had a Little Lamb; novels such as George Orwell's Animal Farm and Haruki Murakami's A Wild Sheep Chase; songs such as Bach's Sheep may safely graze (Schafe können sicher weiden) and Pink Floyd's "Sheep", and poems like William Blake's "The Lamb".